 Net metering allows homeowners who are not home, when their systems are producing electricity, to still receive the full value of that electricity without having to install a battery storage system.
 The power grid acts as the customer’s battery backup, which saves the customer the added expense of purchasing and maintaining a battery system.

 Sun River Electric adopts the Interconnection Guidelines as passed by Montana Electric Cooperatives' Association.
-If you are interested in reviewing a copy of this document, please contact Brad at 467-2527 or 1-800-452-7516.
+If you are interested in reviewing a copy of this document, please contact Chris at 467-2527.

 Note: This page includes downloadable files that are in Adobe PDF format and require Adobe Acrobat Reader.
 You can download Acrobat Reader free of charge from Adobe's web site.
 This is a safe, fast and easy installation. have Microsoft Word but need access to these forms, please contact our office.